vladpi/yappa/README.md

 However, it's up to you, welcome to our  [telegram chat](https://t.me/yappa_chat)

 ### Next steps
+- tests
+  - if db connection is not updated - poll for hours
+  - stress test
 - Django support
     - postgres support
       - add docs about psycopg2 in requirements